richu101/VScode-AVR-programmer/README.md

  Here i am using a raspberry pi

-Yes i know we can program avr using raspberry pi using arduino IDE or arduino cli .
-Using arduino platform i feel like spoon feeding .
+Yes, I know we can program avr using raspberry pi using arduino IDE or arduino cli .
+Using arduino platform feels like spoon feeding .

 ------------